 ED took another hit last night.
 And my girl took another step.
 I am joyful.”

-There can be day-to-day or week-to-week fluctuations, so if you have bad times, gain some perspective by zooming out on the bigger picture.
+There can be day-to-day or week-to-week fluctuations, so if you have bad times, gain perspective by zooming out to the bigger picture.

-Eventually your child will reach the weight their body needs, and many (but not all) of us see a big improvement (but not complete recovery) in their mood and thinking.
+Eventually your child will reach the weight their body needs, and many (though not all) parents see a big improvement (but not complete recovery) in their mood and thinking.

-Another way of looking at the timescale of the illness is that life will seem more normal when visits to therapists end.
-This typically happens 6 to 12 months after the start of family therapy, the recommended treatment for adolescents.
-Studies indicate that fewer than half of patients have fully recovered by then, so expect your role to continue quite a bit longer.
-Therapist Sarah Ravin reports that of the anorexia patients who completed treatment with her, it took between 2 and 48 months for them to achieve full recovery.[xvi]
+Another way to view the timescale is that life will seem more normal when therapy sessions end.
+This typically happens 6 to 12 months after the start of family-based treatment.
+Studies show that fewer than half of patients have fully recovered by then, so expect your role to continue quite a bit longer.
+Therapist Sarah Ravin reports that of the anorexia patients who completed treatment with her, full recovery took between 2 and 48 months.[i]

-A year or two after treatment started, for most of us life feels increasingly normal, though I consider it wise to maintain some level of vigilance until our children are in their mid-twenties and their brains have fully matured.
+A year or two after treatment begins, life feels increasingly normal for most of us.
+I consider it wise to maintain some low-level vigilance until our children reach their mid-twenties, when their brains have fully matured.

 - Treatment follows a family-based approach (nutrition, no purging, compassionate family support, consolidating normal behaviours).

-- Recovery may proceed quicker if your child didn’t have other mental health disorders prior to the onset of the eating disorder.
+- Recovery may proceed quicker if your child has no other mental health disorders before the onset of the eating disorder.

-- If time is on your side (i.e. if there’s no pressure for your child to leave home), you have a better chance of future-proofing your child against relapses.
+- If time is on your side (i.e. if there’s no pressure for your child to leave home), you have a better chance of future-proofing them against relapse.

 * Next: Chapter 5 – What parents need to know about the causes of eating disorders *